devdavcor/devdavcor/README.md

-- 👋 Hi, I’m @devdavcor
+- 👋 Hi, I’m @devdavcor a certified pythonist
 - 👀 I’m interested in Data Sciece and Developing
 - 🌱 I’m currently learning Viola-Jones algorithm for my Tesis
 - 📫 How to reach me: @devdavcor in Instagram, Twitter and Gmail.